styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Auto-opening of the impact analyzer panel for seamless tracking
 - Accurate DPS calculations using server game ticks for precise timing

-### Better Exaltation Chest
+##### Better Exaltation Chest
 Enhances the Exaltation Chest interface with automated opening and intelligent equipment management:
-- Auto-opening functionality with configurable speed settings
+- Auto-opening functionality with configurable speed and disenchanting settings
-- Equipment filtering and setup management with tier and stat requirements
+- Equipment filtering by tier, stat requirements, and customizable criteria
 - Automatic disenchanting of unwanted equipment based on user preferences
 - Real-time dust tracking with animated counters and session statistics
-- Comprehensive settings panel for equipment setup configuration
-- Equipment statistics tracking (kept, disenchanted, dust gained)
+- Equipment statistics tracking (kept, disenchanted, dust gained) with comprehensive settings panel
-- Smart equipment evaluation against customizable criteria

-### Better Cauldron
+#### Better Cauldron
 Enhances the native Monster Cauldron interface with powerful search and filter functionality:
 - Real-time search through all monsters in your cauldron
 - Filter monsters by rarity (Grey, Green, Blue, Purple, Yellow)